bean-mhm/flim/README.md

 1. Paying attention to the transforms, you will notice a `ColorSpaceTransform` from `Linear CIE-XYZ I-E` to `Linear BT.709 I-D65`.
 This is because the example OCIO config has its reference color space (the `reference` role) set to `Linear CIE-XYZ I-E`.
 If your config already uses `Linear BT.709 I-D65` (Linear Rec.709) as its reference this is not needed.
 If your config uses another color space as its reference, you should manually do a conversion to `Linear BT.709 I-D65`.
 You can get the conversion matrices using the [Colour](https://www.colour-science.org/) library.

-2. Then, we have a `RangeTransform` which is there to eliminate negative values (out-of-gamut).
-This is not the best approach as it will cause weird transitions in images that have a lot of negative values, but it is what flim uses for now.
+2. Then, we have a `RangeTransform` which is there to eliminate negative values in out-of-gamut triplets.
+This is not the best approach as it might cause weird transitions in images that have been converted from a wider gamut and have a lot of negative values.

 3. Next, we have an `AllocationTransform` which can be directly copied from the LUT comments.
-The `AllocationTransform` here takes the log2 of the tristimulus (RGB) values and maps them from a specified range (the first two values after `vars`) to the [0, 1] range.
-The third value in `vars` is the offset applied to the values before mapping.
+The `AllocationTransform` here takes the log2 of the tristimulus (RGB) values and maps them from the specified range (the first two values after `vars`) to the [0, 1] range.
+The third value in `vars` is the initial offset applied to the values.
 This is done to keep the blacks.

 4. Finally, a `FileTransform` references the 3D LUT.